Homemade-Disaster/ioBroker.netatmo-energy/docs/en/README.md

 ### API Requests
 * homesdata             ... get the whole structure of your Netatmo energy environment (using NAPlug-Parameter as default).You can set specific parameters.
-* homestatus            ... get the status and the technical informations of your valves assigned in your rooms.
-If you want to get informations of a specific device type you can choose specific parameters.
+* homestatus            ... get the status and the technical information of your valves assigned in your rooms.
+If you want to get the information of a specific device type you can choose specific parameters.
 * getroommeasure        ...
 Retrieve data history of a room.
 The response of this request will be stored in the response field.
 * getmeasure            ...
-Retrieve boiler historycal data.
+Retrieve boiler historical data.
 The response of this request will be stored in the response field.
-* setthermmode_schedule ... set the mode of your Netatmo Energy to schedule (default).
+* setthermmode_schedule ... set the mode of your Netatmo Energy to schedule (default)
 * setthermmode_hq       ... set the mode of your Netatmo Energy to hq (freeze mode)
 * setthermmode_away     ... set the mode of your Netatmo Energy to away (from home)
 * switchhomeschedule    ... set the schedule mode of all available schedule types.
 All possible combinations of the API request an its parameters are listed in channel switchhomeschedule as separate API requests.
 * synchomeschedule      ... set the thermostat schedule of a home.
 To edit a particular schedule, you need to enter the schedule_id, if you don't specify one, the modification will be applied to the current schedule.
 Please specify the necessary parameters and send the request using synchomeschedule.

-If a API request need Parameters you can find these in the channel "parameters" in the corresponding API request channel.
+If an API request need parameters, you can find these in the channel "parameters" in the corresponding API request channel.

 ### Trigger
 * applychanges          ... transfer all manually changes of your valves to Netatmo Energy
 * refresh_structure     ... create request homesdata and homestatus in sequenz

 ### Update requests
-* setroomthermpoint     ... depending of the "setting" channel it sets the temperature of each room (immediately or by using the trigger "applychanges")
+* setroomthermpoint     ... depending on the "setting" channel it sets the temperature of each room (immediately or by using the trigger "applychanges")

 ### Status
 * running               ... here you can see if API Requests are running right now